 Would I do it again?

 This is an interesting question.
 I enjoyed my trip and I am happy that we did it.
 If I were to go back in time armed with the knowledge I have now, I would certainly again embark on the adventure.
 However, I don’t think I want to do it a second time.
 Operating 52 weeks a year, Smyril has their weeklong voyage down to a science, and I seriously doubt that anything changes from week to week.
 Also, given the somewhat spartan conditions onboard, I’m not really keen to spend a couple more days at sea with limited options except watching dubbed movies on our in-room TV.
 One trip was fine but a second would not be nearly as fun.

 Please don’t misunderstand me, this is not at all a negative review.
 Instead, I think it’s important for would-be passengers though to manage their expectations.
 I had a really fun week and loved visiting the Faroe Islands and parts of Iceland that were new to me.
 It was thrilling to watch the Shetland Islands float by as we cruised the ocean and the evening sunsets were the stuff of legends.
-But, this is not a Crystal Cruise heck, this isn’t even a Viking Cruise.
+But, this is not a luxury cruise experience.
 No, this is a working cruiseferry that operates an important service along an important sea route; they just happen to also take onboard a lot of passengers in the process.
 For me though it was an adventure – it was an experience that I know I’ll never forget.
 I am grateful for the opportunity to get out of my comfort zone a little bit and to explore again.
 It’s a remarkable feeling and I couldn’t imagine a better part of the world for this travel adventure.Add to Flipboard Magazine.